timescale/docs/timescaledb/quick-start/ruby.md

 You can insert data into your hypertables in several different ways.
 Create a new view and controller so that you can insert a value into the database, store the user agent and time in the database, retrieve the user agent of the browser for site visitor.
-You can then reate a `PageLoad` object, store the user agent information and time, and save the object to TimescaleDB database.
+You can then create a `PageLoad` object, store the user agent information and time, and save the object to TimescaleDB database.

 <procedure>